Parsing JSON from the command line

 https://vendors.paddle.com/api/2.1/product/create_coupon

-And the output is this JSON
+And that command outputs this JSON

 {"success":true,"response":{"coupon_codes":["STU7A90886F"]}}